-Poor: Applicant demonstrates little or no professionalism through their application or vita.
+Needs Development: Applicant demonstrates little or no professionalism through their application or vita.

 Goals and interests aligned with internship program objectives

-Exemplary: Applicant expresses a desire to grow professionally and contribute to the future of AECT
+Exemplary: Applicant expresses a desire to grow professionally and contribute to the future of AECT.

 Average: Applicant expresses a desire to grow professionally.

-Poor: Applicant fails to mention a desire to grow professionally or contribute to the future of AECT.
+Needs Development: Applicant fails to mention a desire to grow professionally or contribute to the future of AECT.

 Exemplary: Applicant’s statements are clear, organized, and explain specific reasons for being named an intern.